“The mind is its own place, and in itself can make a heaven of hell, a hell of heaven.”John Milton, Paradise Lost

 One must turn their rogue agent.
 Until one finally throws the entire weight of their inner rebel behind the right cause, one may not fully overcome and heal.
 All the energies of the rebel must be harnessed to rebel against the destructive force that perpetuates dysfunction and wreckage in their life.
 It must be turned from bucking against pain, because healing is a painful process, and life lived to the fullest includes pain.
 It must be turned from rebelling against insult to rebel instead against the self deprecation that feeds insecurity, and in turn perceives insult.

-We must each internalize the reality that all the love in the world won’t be enough until we love ourself.
-And as Will Smith so insightfully says, “Self love is discipline.”
+We must each internalize the reality that all the love in the world won’t be enough until we love ourselves.
+And as one famous actor so insightfully said, “Self love is discipline.”
 You must love yourself too much to allow yourself to choose things that are not in your own best interest, whether it be a food choice, an activity choice, a relationship choice, or the root issue of all things: a dysfunctional thought choice.
 If we truly look with open insight, we will see the patterns in our life that prove which beliefs are not in our best interest and the best interest of those who love us.
-Loving ourself and loving others is more closely related than most of us have realized.
+Loving ourselves and loving others is more closely related than most of us have realized.
 The ego that looks first and primarily to its own preservation from pain ultimately achieves neither that nor the preservation of others.
 It does not love either itself or others, it merely fears.
 Although a vain and arrogant complacency may be reached, the possibility of true joy and fulfillment has been rejected.
 All is lost.
 The rebel must come to realize that what they are clinging to is neither friend nor protector, regardless of whether it has enabled them to survive in the past.
 A life truly lived is not a life merely survived.
 Yet, until the readiness is there, the ego will keep throwing tools back in the faces of those who want to help, thinking only that it’s under attack.

 “To love or not; in this we stand or fall.”John Milton

 It’s easy to tell someone “You need to love yourself.”
 But how does one actually go about developing that love?
 There isn’t necessarily a simple answer, but self talk really helps.
 Out loud self talk in the mirror.
 It’s surprisingly difficult for hurt people to look in the eye of their reflection and say positive things about themselves.
 It feels fake and untruthful.
 But when continued, day after day, it begins to do something.
-It becomes more believable, and eventually boosts confidence, positivity, motivation, and self -care.
+It becomes more believable, and eventually boosts confidence, positivity, motivation, and self-care.
 The things we tell ourselves regularly are the things we end up believing.
 Reinforcing negativity breeds a negative outlook.
 Some of us have spent years telling ourselves lies, and we believe them to be true.
 But we can re-program our minds if we are willing and committed to doing the work.

 “This horror will grow mild, this darkness light.”